-20. In accordance with the WGA guidance we plan to complete the required assurance statement and submit it to the National Audit Office (NAO) by the 30 September 2017 deadline.
+20. The draft Whole of Government Accounts (WGA) pack was provided to audit in August in accordance with the audit timetable.
+In accordance with the WGA guidance we plan to complete the required assurance statement and submit it to the National Audit Office (NAO) by the 30 September 2017 deadline.